linux-wpan/website-test.github.io/index.md

 This project serves the purpose of enabling IEEE 802.15.4. and 6LoWPAN support to the Linux kernel network stack.
-I direction integration into the kernel stack allows for using all its capabilities and features.
+Direction integration into the kernel stack allows for using all its capabilities and features.

 ## Community interaction: